ArjunaAcchaDipa/HackTheBox/Challenges/Getting-Started/README.md

 ## Overview

 This is a Walkthrough for Getting Started challenge on HackTheBox.
-Getting Started is a very easy [HackTheBox challenge](https://app.hackthebox.com/challenges/getting-started) that is created by [w3th4nds](https://app.hackthebox.com/users/70668) .
+Getting Started is a very easy [HackTheBox challenge](https://app.hackthebox.com/challenges/getting-started) in pwn categor that is created by [w3th4nds](https://app.hackthebox.com/users/70668).
 It is also a retired challenge, so we will need to use the HackTheBox Subscription to use the challenge.

 ## Enumeration